- This article introduces the dynamic safety stock calculation and reviews the current safety stock calculation explanations.

 - The vast majority ignored the lead time component of the formula.
 They only provided input for sales/forecast variability (error).

 This is not a good way to explain how dynamic safety stock works.
 Those that left out part of safety stock calculation formulas or safety stock equation did not even explain that it was left out — giving any person who is trying to understand the entire formula a difficult time!
-How can one know the right for calculating safety stock without showing those assumptions?
+How can one know the right to calculate safety stock without showing those assumptions?

 The Preference for Talking About the Dynamic Safety Stock Rather than Diving into the Math

 It seems as if many people want to talk about dynamic safety stock.
-No one was interested in making a clear calculator that explains calculating safety stock in clear terms.
+No one was interested in making a precise calculator that explains calculating safety stock in clear terms.